derekzhan/nodejs-tools/readme.md

 - **file-structure-analyzer**: Analyze and visualize the file and directory structure of any folder with icons and summary statistics.

+- **log-obfuscator**: Obfuscate sensitive information (such as IP addresses, emails, credit card numbers) in log files or directories before sharing.
+Supports built-in and custom patterns, and efficiently processes large files using Node.js streams.

 More tools will be added over time to cover more use cases in daily development.

 ## Usage